 Utility estimates and billing method

 Columbus gas averages $80-120/month in winter for student houses.
-A $40 estimate is likely misrepresentation — NorthSteppe has been sued for this.
+A $40 estimate is likely misrepresentation.
+OSU students and their parents filed suit against NorthSteppe in 2006 alleging intentional utility cost misrepresentation (Columbus Free Press).

 Normal: utilities excluded with no estimate, or accurate estimates disclosedRed flag: artificially low utility estimates in the lease